lore-w/jquery-pjax/README.md

 This will enable pjax on all links and designate the container as `#pjax-container`.

-If you are migrating an existing site you probably don't want to enable pjax everywhere just yet.
-Instead of using a global selector like `a` try annotating pjaxable links with `data-pjax`, then use `'a[data-pjax]'` as your selector.
+If you are migrating（迁移） an existing site you probably don't want to enable pjax everywhere just yet.
+Instead of using a global selector like `a` try annotating（注解、注释） pjaxable links with `data-pjax`, then use `'a[data-pjax]'` as your selector.

 Or try this selector that matches any `<a data-pjax href=>` links inside a `<div data-pjax>` container.